FOGProject/fog-docs/docs/index.md

 -   Other reference material related to fog
 -   Includes things such as command line args or settings file definitions
--   Also contains docs that don\'t fit anywhere else
+-   Also contains docs that don't fit anywhere else

 ::: {.toctree maxdepth="6" hidden="" glob="" caption="reference"}
 reference/\*